How do I troubleshoot problems connecting to my Amazon EC2 Linux instance using SSH?

 For information on resolving "connection timed out" errors on a virtual private cloud (VPC), see How do I troubleshoot instance connection timeout errors in Amazon VPC?

 Error: "Permission denied" or "Authentication failed": For information on resolving this error, see I'm receiving "Permission denied (publickey)" or "Authentication failed, permission denied" errors when trying to access my EC2 instance.
 How do I resolve this?

 Error: "Server refused our key": For more information on resolving this error, see How can I log into my Amazon EC2 instance if I receive an error that the server refused our key?

 Error: "imported-openssh-key" or "Putty Fatal Error": For more information on resolving these errors, see Why am I receiving "imported-openssh-key" or "Putty Fatal Error" errors when connecting to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance?

 Error: "Enter passphrase for key 'my_key.pem'":

 This error occurs if you've created a password for your key file, but haven't manually entered the password.
 To correct this error, enter the password or use ssh-agent to load the key automatically.

 Automatically troubleshoot SSH errors

-You can run the AWSSupport-TroubleshootSSH Automation document to automatically find and correct some SSH errors.
+Some SSH errors, such as Resource temporarily unavailable, can be caused by a variety of issues.
+To resolve these types of errors, or if you aren't receiving a specific error message, run the AWSSupport-TroubleshootSSH Automation document to automatically find and correct issues.
 For more information, see I'm receiving errors when trying to connect to my EC2 instance using SSH.
 How can I use the AWSSupport-TroubleshootSSH automation workflow to troubleshoot SSH connection issues?